-What You Can Expect from a False Advertising Lawsuit in Kansas
+What You Can Expect From a False Advertising Lawsuit in Kansas

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on March 6, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on May 30, 2025

 We have all seen questionable advertising claims online and on television.
 But at what point does a business’ misleading statements cross the line from being mere “puffery” to actually qualifying as false advertising?
 And what are the legal penalties in Kansas for engaging in misleading advertising?